codylabs/cody-code-reviewer/README.md

 Cody will automatically summarize and code review your changes on every pull request using Open AI models.

-Note that an Open API key is required.
+Note that an Open AI API key is required.

 Read more at [https://codylabs.io/](https://codylabs.io/)

 ## Installation

-Installation is as simple as adding your Open API key, and adding a Github Actions workflow file to your repo.
+Installation is as simple as adding your Open AI API key, and adding a Github Actions workflow file to your repo.

-1. Add OPENAI_API_KEY as a GitHub repo secret via Settings > Actions > Secrets and variables > New repository secret.
-The variable name should be OPENAI_API_KEY, and the value should be your Open API API Key.
+1. Add your OPENAI_API_KEY as a GitHub repo secret via Settings > Actions > Secrets and variables > New repository secret.

 <img src="openai.png" alt="Open API Api Key" width="500px">